Planning for Specific Health Care Professions

 A pre-pharmacy student is taking coursework to provide a solid foundation in the sciences necessary to succeed in a pharmacy program.
 Pre-pharmacy students also use experiential-learning opportunities to gain insights into the role of a pharmacist within the healthcare field, and to help them determine if the profession is right for them.

-Pre-physical therapy students are completing the necessary prerequisite courses in order to apply to a graduate program in physical therapy.
+Pre-physical therapy students are completing the necessary prerequisite courses in order to apply to a graduate program in physical therapy (Doctor of Physical Therapy - DPT).
 Some PT programs require intensive science preparation, similar to pre-med preparation, while others have far fewer science prerequisites.
 Pre-PT students are also learning about the profession by volunteering with practicing professionals while developing their leadership skills and awareness of community needs.

 The American Academy of Physician Assistants (AAPA) defines a physician assistant (PA) as a medical professional who works as part of a team with a doctor.
 Physician assistants are graduates of accredited PA educational programs and are nationally-certified and state-licensed to practice medicine with the supervision of a physician.

 Pre-PA students are completing the necessary prerequisite courses in order to apply to PA programs.
 Pre-PA students are also seeking a way to gain hundreds (in many cases thousands) of hours of paid medical experience over the next few years before applying to a PA program.

 Podiatric medicine is the profession that strives to improve the overall health and well-being of patients by focusing on preventing, diagnosing, and treating conditions associated with the foot and ankle.